Generic Name: metoprolol succinate tablet, extended release

 What is Toprol-XL?

-Toprol-XL (metoprolol) is a beta-blocker that affects the heart and circulation (blood flow through arteries and veins).
+Toprol-XL (metoprolol succinate) is a beta-blocker that affects the heart and circulation (blood flow through arteries and veins).

-Toprol-XL may also be used for other purposes not listed in this medication guide.
+Toprol-XL may also be used for indications not in this medication guide.

-You should not use Toprol-XL if you have a serious heart problem (heart block, sick sinus syndrome, slow heart rate), severe circulation problems, severe heart failure, or a history of slow heart beats that caused fainting.
+You should not use Toprol-XL if you have a severe heart block (greater than first degree), sick sinus syndrome without a pacemaker, severe circulation problems, severe heart failure, a history of slow heart beats that caused fainting, or if you are allergic to Toprol-XL or metoprolol.

 Before taking this medicine

-a serious heart problem such as heart block, sick sinus syndrome, or slow heart rate;
+a serious heart problem such as heart block greater than first degree or sick sinus syndrome without a pacemaker;

 severe circulation problems;